ajahne/blog/_drafts/2017-10-24-javascript-functions-part-2.md

 ### Definitions:
 - **call** – method of the Function object that calls a function with a specified _this_ value and individual arguments
 - **apply** – method of the Function object that calls a function with a specified _this_ value and an array of arguments
-- **bind** – method of the Function object that creates a new function that when called has it’s _this_ value mapped to the given parameter and uses the set arguments

 ### call and apply
   - Execute the current function immediately and returns the result of the action